Minimum Feedback for Collision-Free Scheduling in Massive Random Access: Feedback for Collision-Free Scheduling

 If we permit variable-length codewords, we can design a code with even lower average rate.
 For simplicity, assume that $n=2^l$ for some $l$.
 Observe that in most cases the binary representation of two distinct non-negative integers differ in many positions.
 This presents flexibility in choosing the codeword.

-To reduce the feedback rate, it makes sense to choose an encoding rule which minimizes the entropy of the encoder output.
+To reduce the feedback rate, we need to choose an encoding rule that minimizes the entropy of the encoder output.
 One such choice of an entropy minimizing encoder is the one that outputs the most significant position where the indices of the two users differ.
 If the activity pattern is uniform at random, it can be shown that the output of such an encoder is distributed as a truncated and scaled geometric distribution.
 More precisely, the probability distribution of the most significant position where two randomly chosen length-$l$ binary numbers differ is

 Encoding these symbols with a Huffman code, we can achieve an average rate of

 With this scheme, the average rate is strictly less than a constant, even for large $n$.
 Indeed, the average rate $R_v \rightarrow 2$ as $n \rightarrow \infty$.